risk-first/website/menagerie/Complexity-Risk.md

 ## Complexity As Mass / Inertia

 So, we've looked at some measures of software structure complexity, in order that we can say "this is more complex than this".
-However, we've not really said why complexity entails _risk_.
+However, we've not really said why complexity entails [Risk](Risk).
 So let's address that now by looking at two analogies, **Inertia** and **Technical Debt**.

 The first way to look at complexity is as **Inertia** or **Mass**:  a software project with more complexity has greater **Inertia** or **Mass** than one with less complexity.